PensionBee/ddd-workshop/README.md

 ## The Practical Bit

+*Note: Example solutions to this section can be found [here](https://github.com/PensionBee/ddd-workshop/tree/eventstorming-solutions)*

 *Note: you can do this activity with a sheet of paper and some sticky notes, or digitally using any whiteboarding tool.*

 Let's revisit our CEO's initial requirements as the focus for our EventStorming session.
 Here's a reminder of those requirements: